shivam250812/Prodigal/README.md

 **Sample Output**:
 ```
 Query: Support for small businesses in Assam
-Response: The PMEGP scheme supports small businesses in Assam by providing financial assistance for setting up micro-enterprises.
+Response: The Biponi Scheme small businesses in Assam by providing financial assistance for setting up micro-enterprises.
 ```

 ## Notes